Your Stripe Dashboard Is Not a Business Structure

 Free 2-minute screening across Money, Entity, Tax, and Accountability.

 The bank account works.
-Money flows in from Stripe, flows out for expenses and personal draws.
-The balance is positive.
-Nothing has been flagged.
+Money flows in from Stripe, flows out for expenses and draws.
+Balance is positive.
+Nothing flagged.

-The sole proprietor / LLC boundary matters more than it feels like it does
+The personal/business boundary matters more than it feels like

-Many indie hackers operate at the boundary between personal and business finance.
-Income flows into a business account, personal expenses flow out.
-The entity exists formally, but operational separation is informal.
+Many indie hackers operate right at the line between personal and business finance.
+Income into the business account, personal expenses out.
+The entity exists on paper, but operational separation is loose at best.

 Get structural patterns other founders miss